kristiandupont/schemalint/src/rules/README.md

 ## name-inflection

 If you want to enforce singular or plural naming for your tables, this rule can enforce it.
 Which one to choose is a matter of great debate but in the end it comes down to personal preference.
-You can choose `'singular'` or `'plural'`.
+You can choose `'singular'` (default) or `'plural'`.

 ## prefer-timestamptz-to-timestamp